kmcginnes/bash-extensions/README.md

 I've been using git with TFS successfully for years.
 I've developed a workflow that works well for me.
 This is a repository of some of the git extensions for bash that have reduced my carpal tunnel.

+I started with a toolset consisting of GitHub for Windows, poshgit, and console2 for Windows.
+This worked great, until my git repos grew in size from a couple hundred megs to over 700 MB of tracked files.
+Then performance suffered to the point that I didn't want to use git any more.

+That's when I moved my git repos onto a shared network drive between my Windows VM and OS X. This allowed me to use the OS X version of git (and GitHub for OS X).
+Performance is worlds better in this environment.

 ## Workflow

 I have greatly reduced my source control struggles by following one simple rule: keep master clean.
 I never commit manually to master.
 The master branch is my mirror of TFS.
 Therefore it is holy.